IMPORTANT NOTICE—POLICY CHANGES

-Recognizing the need to publicly affirm the field of Victim Advocacy, establish professional standards, and encourage continuing education and specialized training, a coalition of victim service providers representing numerous statewide advocacy organizations formed the Ohio Advocate Network in 1994 and developed a registration protocol to benefit Victim Advocates and Allied Professionals working to assist crime victims in the state of Ohio.
-Acquiring and maintaining valid OAN Registered Advocate status attests that an individual has achieved a defined level of experience and knowledge in the victim assistance profession.
+Recognizing the need to publicly affirm the field of Victim Advocacy, establish ethical professional standards, and encourage continuing education and specialized training, a coalition of victim service providers representing numerous statewide advocacy organizations formed the Ohio Advocate Network in 1994 and developed a registration protocol to benefit Victim Advocates and Allied Professionals working to assist crime victims in the state of Ohio.
+Acquiring and retaining the OAN Registered Advocate credential attests that an individual has achieved a defined level of service experience and training in the victim assistance profession, and maintains a commitment to ethical standards of practice.
 OAN proudly served as the model for the National Advocate Credentialing Program (NACP), established in 2003.

-The OAN Review Committee is dedicated to professionalizing the field of victim advocacy and maintaining a best-practice approach for credentialing.
-In 2016, the Committee instituted numerous updates to OAN policy and procedure.
-The updates were crafted with a continuing commitment to offer a credentialing process that is achievable, affordable, and meaningful.
-As of June 2019, all updates are in effect.
-The OAN Review Committee will only accept the revised applications.
-Outdated applications submitted for review will be declined.
+The OAN Review Committee remains dedicated to professionalizing the field of victim advocacy and maintaining a best-practice approach for credentialing.
+Occasionally, it is necessary for the Committee to revise OAN policy, procedure, or the application documents.
+All updates are crafted with a continuing commitment to offer a credentialing process that is achievable, affordable, and meaningful.
+To ensure a smooth application process, it is important for all applicants to select and download the proper type of application prior to each submission, and thoroughly review the complete packet.
+Outdated application forms submitted for review will be declined.

 Click here for OAN's Packet for New Applicants (Information/Instructions/Application)